OpenZeppelin/openzeppelin-test-environment/README.md

  * [Jest](https://jestjs.io/): the most popular runner out there, featuring lightning speed, parallel tests, and extensive guides
  * [Ava](https://www.npmjs.com/package/ava/): a minimalistic runner with parallel tests and support for ES6 and TypeScript

-Both Jest and Ava have their own assertions library, but for Mocha, you'll also want to use [Chai](https://www.chaijs.com).
+Both Jest and Ava have their own assertions library, but for Mocha, you may want to also use [Chai](https://www.chaijs.com).

 Let's take a look a how testing the following contract would look with each runner.